ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 But from a maintainability perspective, a simple unit is easier to understand, and thus modify, than a complex one and simple units ease testing.

 ##### 3. :x: Write Code Once

+Better Code Hub rated the Write Code Once tests as a failure and by analyzing the list that contains the top 30 of units that violate this test guidelines, we confirm that summernote code has some duplicated code.
+That's a bad methedology for bugs beacuse we need to fix in multiple places.
+This is both inefficient and error-prone.
+We should avoid duplication by never copy/pasting blocks of code.

 ##### 4. :heavy_check_mark: Keep unit interfaces small
 ##### 5. :heavy_check_mark: Separate concerns in modules
 ##### 6. :heavy_check_mark: Couple Architecture Components Loosely